BYRIO/krita-webdoc-zh/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Color Management
 ~~~~~~~~~~~~~~~~

-This allows you to prepare your work for print, or to do tricks with the Lut docker so you can diagnose your image better.
-For example, using the Lut docker to turn the colors greyscale in a separate view, so you can see the values instantly.
+This allows you to prepare your work for print, or to do tricks with the LUT docker so you can diagnose your image better.
+For example, using the LUT docker to turn the colors grayscale in a separate view, so you can see the values instantly.

 .. image:: /images/en/Krita-view-dependant-lut-management.png
    :align: center